-- Those with the least experience in the relevant job position. - Those with the least experience in the relevant profession. - Those who joined the company most recently.
+- Those who are least experienced in the relevant job position. - Those who are least experienced in the relevant profession. - Those who joined the company most recently.

 Certain employees cannot be dismissed without first seeking the opinion of the relevant body.
-For example, a union must be consulted to dismiss employee representatives and the Commission for Equality in Work and Employment (Comissão para a Igualdade no Trabalho e no Emprego) must be consulted to dismiss pregnant women.
+For example, employers must consult a union to dismiss employees' representatives and the Commission for Equality in Work and Employment (Comissão para a Igualdade no Trabalho e no Emprego) to dismiss pregnant women.

-The rules regarding fair and unfair dismissals also apply to redundancies (see Question 10).
+The rules regarding fair and unfair dismissals also apply (see Question 10).

-12. What is the cost of employment for employers and employees (such as mandatory taxes and social security contributions)?
+12. What is the cost of employment for companies and employees (such as mandatory taxes and social security contributions)?